DIB Consumer Cashback Reward Islamic Credit Card Sharia-compliant

 Strengths

-3% cashback on groceries, education, and utilities with clear monthly caps.
+3% cashback on utilities with up to AED 100 monthly cap.

 Watch out for